Gwen John: Artistic approach

 In 1916, John wrote in a letter: "I think a picture ought to be done in 1 sitting or at most 2.
 For that one must paint a lot of canvases probably and waste them."
 Her surviving oeuvre is comparatively small, comprising 158 known oil paintings which rarely exceed 24 inches in height or width.
 The majority are portraits, but she also painted still life compositions, interiors and a few landscapes.
-John wrote, "...a cat or a man, its the same thing ... its an affair of volumes ... the object is of no importance."
+John wrote: "...a cat or a man, its the same thing ... its an affair of volumes ... the object is of no importance."

 Her early paintings, such as the Portrait of the Artist's Sister Winifred (c.
 1897–1898) and Dorelia in a Black Dress (1903–1904), are painted using thin glazes in the traditional manner of the old masters.
 Beginning with her series of paintings of Mère Poussepin (c.
 1913), her style is characterised by thicker paint applied in small, mosaic-like touches.
 It became her habit to paint the same subject repeatedly.
-Her portraits are usually of anonymous female sitters seated in a three-quarter length format, with their hands in their laps.
-One of her models, Jeanne Foster, wrote of John: "She takes down my hair and does it like her own ... she has me sit as she does, and I feel the absorption of her personality as I sit".
+Her portraits are usually of anonymous female sitters seated in a three-quarter–length format, with their hands in their laps.
+One of her models, Jeanne Foster, wrote of John: "She takes down my hair and does it like her own ... she has me sit as she does, and I feel the absorption of her personality as I sit."

 John created thousands of drawings.
 In addition to studio work, she made many sketches and watercolours of women and children in church.
 Unlike her oil paintings of solitary women, these sketches frequently depict subjects from behind and in groups.
 John also made many sketches of her cats.
 Daringly for a female artist of the era, she made two nude drawings of herself.
 She created few prints and only two etchings made in 1910 exist.
+A Country Life article from October 1946 says that she destroyed many of her works, that her oil paintings are few in number, and that the majority of her work consisted of watercolours and drawings.

 John's notebooks and letters contain personal formulae for observing nature, painting a portrait, designating colours by a system of numbers, and the like.
 Their meaning is often obscure, but they reveal John's predilection for order and the lasting influence of Whistler, whose teaching emphasised systematic preparation.

 Gwen John's art, in its quietude and its subtle colour relationships, stands in contrast to her brother's far more vivid and assertive work.
 Though she was once overshadowed by her popular brother, critical opinion now tends to view Gwen as the more talented of the two.
-Augustus himself had predicted this reversal, saying "In 50 years' time I will be known as the brother of Gwen John."
+Augustus himself had predicted this reversal, saying: "In 50 years' time I will be known as the brother of Gwen John."